GM represents probably the biggest uncontrolled experiment ever conducted by humans.

 Although more and more countries are resisting increasing cultivation of GM, there is still enormous pressure from biotech companies which is being felt particularly at a governmental level.

-The EU as a whole, and even some European countries that have previously supported the EU’s moratorium against further commercialization of GM, are becoming more pro-GM.
+The EU as a whole, and even some European countries that have previously supported the EU’s moratorium against further commercialisation of GM, are becoming more pro-GM.
 This is particularly the case with the UK government.

 Do you know if there's GMO's in your food?
 Did the animal whose meat? you're eating feed on GM soya or maize?